The Mondaloy File

 McCasland commands AFRL

-$4.4 billion budget covering all Air Force S&T programs.
+A $4.4 billion budget covering every Air Force S&T program.
 Hardwick's Materials Directorate and Reza's Aerojet Rocketdyne contracts both flow through his authority.

 Last Mondaloy patent expires

-After this date, Mondaloy exists only as trade secrets inside human heads.
+From this date forward, Mondaloy exists only as trade secrets inside human heads.

 Dallis Hardwick dies